-In 2017, the Board issued 379 final actions; 295 of these final actions (78 percent) were serious sanctions including the revocation, surrender, or suspension of a physician's medical license, or a limitation or restriction placed on the doctor's license (see Figure 6).
-This demonstrates the Board's stern response to misconduct that presents serious risk to patient safety.
+In 2020, the Board issued 322 final actions; 252 of these final actions (78 percent) were serious sanctions including the revocation, surrender, or suspension of a physician's medical license, or a limitation or restriction placed on the doctor's license (see Figure 6).
+This demonstrates the Board's stern response to misconduct that presents a risk to patient safety.